ChatScript/ChatScript/WIKI/ChatScript-Basic-User-Manual.md

 You can issue commands to the system (prefix is colon) to inquire about things, control things, debug things, etc. In this simple section, we look at commands to examine words and their relationship to themselves and concepts.
-All commands are invisible to normal chat in that they do no affect the user’s state of processing chat.
+All commands are invisible to normal chat in that they do not affect the user’s state of processing chat.
 A list of all commands can be gotten by typing `:commands`.

 Documention on most of them is in the [ChatScript Debugging Manual](ChatScript-Debugging-Manual.md).